-The "lockdown exit protocol" includes the following measures:
+The "in company health protocol" includes the following measures:

 - Ensure social distancing within the work premises (e.g. a physical distance of at least one metre between people).

-- Limit the number of people in the same room: each person must be able to benefit from four square metres of contactless space (NB: at the time of writing it appears that this recommendation is about to be withdrawn).
+- Limit the number of people in the same room: each person must be able to benefit from four square metres of contactless space.

 - Implement flexible working hours.